stacks-network/stacks-core/docs/signer-flows.md

-signed is routed back through the pre-commit evaluation whatever state it is in (`PreCommitted`, or `GloballyRejected` on peers' rejections), so a re-proposal can never shortcut to a first signature; a validated block the group signed without us gets its pre-commit re-broadcast instead, and one that is already globally accepted is ignored (a group-signed block we never validated waits for its validation or is freshly evaluated like any other). `determine_response` refuses to build an acceptance for an unsigned block as a backstop.
+signed is routed back through the pre-commit evaluation whatever state it is in (`PreCommitted`, or `GloballyRejected` on peers' rejections), so a re-proposal can never shortcut to a first signature; a validated block the group signed without us takes that same path, so its late acceptance is still earned through the checks, and one that is already globally accepted is ignored (a group-signed block we never validated waits for its validation or is freshly evaluated like any other). `determine_response` refuses to build an acceptance for an unsigned block as a backstop.
 A fresh proposal is checked against our view of the world _before_ spending a node validation on it, and a proposal older than `block_proposal_max_age_secs` is rejected outright as `ProposalTooOld`.